narfman0/angry-sun/pages/terminology.md

 * HB - Hammer Brother, they like to run marathons around the screen
 * F# - Fort(ress), the dwelling of Boom Boom
 * IL - Individual Level: Getting a single exit as fast as possible, regardless of whether or not it can be used in any full-game run.
 Sometimes has restrictions.
+* Lag Frame - A frame in which the game did not poll for input.
+Normally the game checks the controller input about two times per frame (a frame is about 16.64ms in duration).
+The naming comes from fceux which more formally identifies a lag frame when "two NMIs without reading either joypad in between", and they show up as red in a tas editor.
+They have a side effect where the subsequent frame does not render as you'd normally expect, though it can be updated a bit (e.g. exploding animation changes).
+Usually the camera coordinates don't update though.
+Note: for early hammer, since we've precomputed level transition lag frames, we only care about lag within levels, though they are indistinguishable from level load/exit/transition frames.
 * Macaroni & Cheese - Getting 7-1 zip on your very first attempt
 * P-speed - The bar that fills up as mario runs, it makes him faster accordingly and allows for longer jumps
 * P-heavy - A strat heavily reliant on a specific p-speed value to work